 MHHS senior management approved the impermissible disclosure of the patient’s PHI by adding the patient’s name in the title of the press release, OCR reports.
 In addition, MHHS failed to timely document the sanctioning of its workforce members for impermissibly disclosing the patient’s information, OCR Director Roger Severino said in a statement announcing the settlement.

-“Senior management should have known that disclosing a patient’s name on the title of a press release was a clear HIPAA privacy violation that would induce a swift OCR response,” Severino said.
+“Senior management should have known that disclosing a patient’s name on the title of a press release was a clear HIPAA privacy violation that would induce a swift OCR response,” Severino says.
 “This case reminds us that organizations can readily cooperate with law enforcement without violating HIPAA, but that they must nevertheless continue to protect patient privacy when making statements to the public and elsewhere.”

 In addition to a $2.4 million monetary settlement, a corrective action plan requires MHHS to update its policies and procedures on safeguarding PHI from impermissible uses and disclosures and to train its workforce members.
 The corrective action plan also requires all MHHS facilities to attest to their understanding of permissible uses and disclosures of PHI, including disclosures to the media.